JSTOR-Labs/plant-humanities/boxwood/README.md

 Mollet’s planting and stylistic innovations gained the fullest expression in the gardens of Versailles—whose boxwood parterres, _berceau_ (bowers), and a labyrinth were created for Louis XIV by André Le Nôtre.
 From here they spread throughout Europe and beyond.
 Elaborate topiary work, for example, was one of the attractions of the European-style imperial garden of Yuanming Yuan (Old Summer Palace) in Beijing, designed in the eighteenth century by Jesuit Giuseppe Castiglione.
 Italy continued to be resistant to the wholesale adoption of boxwood but, in the end, the shrub’s triumph was complete.
 If, toward the end of the eighteenth century, agricultural reformer Marco Lastri had thought that the most characteristic plants growing in Italian gardens were “fruit trees, citruses, and flowers,” over a hundred years later, American novelist Edith Wharton (Beatrix Farrand’s aunt) extolled Italy’s “old garden-magic” that she identified with green “box-parterres” and “box-edged plots.”[^ref27] Even the once-reviled smell became a feature of Old World nostalgia.
 In her autobiography, Wharton would fondly recall her friend Vernon Lee’s “homely box-scented garden,” an epitome of the quaint European charm consciously cultivated by members of the Anglo-American community in Florence.[^ref28]
 <param ve-image
-	manifest="https://iiif.lib.harvard.edu/manifests/drs:459932907"
+	title="View of the garden of the Chatêau de Clagny at Versailles, in Charles Antoine Jombert (1712–1784), _Les delices de Versailles et des maisons royales_, 1766, plate 81." manifest="https://iiif.lib.harvard.edu/manifests/drs:459932907"
 	seq="219"
 	rotate="90"
 	region="861,725,1619,2185">
 <param ve-image
-	manifest="https://iiif.lib.harvard.edu/manifests/drs:459932907"
+	title="_Parterres de broderie_ in the gardens of the Orangerie at Versailles, in Charles Antoine Jombert (1712–1784), _Les delices de Versailles et des maisons royales_, 1766, plate 118." manifest="https://iiif.lib.harvard.edu/manifests/drs:459932907"
 	seq="117"
 	rotate="90"